FriendsOfSymfony/FOSElasticaBundle/README.md

 =================

 This bundle provides integration with [ElasticSearch](http://www.elasticsearch.org) and [Elastica](https://github.com/ruflin/Elastica) with
-Symfony2.
+Symfony.
 Features include:

-- Integrates the Elastica library into a Symfony2 environment
+- Integrates the Elastica library into a Symfony environment
 - Automatically generate mappings using a serializer
 - Listeners for Doctrine events for automatic indexing